 First-time buyer mortgages

 Getting a first-time buyer mortgage doesn’t need to be painful if you plan well.
-Here are the key facts on first-time buyer mortgages, to help if you’re looking to buy your first home.
+Here are the key facts on first-time mortgages, to help if you’re looking to buy your first home.

 1. Find out how much you can borrow